pdjr-archive/pdjr-skplugin-tank-monitor/README.md

 Each label definition may include the following properties.

 __content__\
-This striSpecifies some text or the name of an SVG icon file which will form the displayed element.
+This string property specifies some text or the name of an SVG icon file which will form the displayed element.

 __trigger__\
-Is optional: if present, __label__ is only displayed when the trigger value is true; if absent, the the __label__ is displayed continuously.
+If present, then label __content__  will only be displayed when the trigger value is true; if absent, the the __label__ is displayed continuously.
 There are a number of possibilities for __trigger__: